modxcms/ampify/README.md

 ## What does it do?

 The AMPIFY Plugin is triggered when a request is made to a specified AMP Context.
-(Context routing and setup are outside the scope of this Extra, but the [documentation](#) provides an example implementation.)
+(Context routing and setup are outside the scope of this Extra, but there's an example implementation below.)

 The AMP Context will automatically route requests to Resources that have been added to the ContextResource table.
 Resources are added automatically when they are saved.